-- (3) Notice of the public auction shall be published at least 10 days in advance in or near the area where the sale is to take place and the notice shall - (a) specify the time and place of sale, and
+(3) Notice of the public auction shall be published at least 10 days in advance in or near the area where the sale is to take place and the notice shall

+(a) specify the time and place of sale; and

 (b) identify the name of the person whose property is to be sold.

-(4) Where a seizure is made under subsection (1) (a) or (c) (iii), and the money realized from the public auction exceeds the money that is due and payable to the Crown, including interest and cost of seizure, storage
+(4) Where a seizure is made under subsection (1) (a) or (c) (iii), and the money realized from the public auction exceeds the money that is due and payable to the Crown, including interest and cost of seizure, storage and sale, the surplus shall be paid to the person who possessed the property when it was seized unless, within 30 days after the sale, a claim to the surplus is made by another person in a notice served on the regional manager, and in that case the surplus shall be retained until the determination of the respective rights of persons who have made claims.

-(5) Where timber seized under subsection (1) (b) or (c) (i) or (ii) is sold, the total proceeds shall be paid into the Consolidated Revenue Fund.
+(5) Where timber seized under subsection (1) (b) or (c) (i) or (ii) is sold, the total proceeds shall be paid into the consolidated revenue fund.

-(6) A boat, barge, or other vessel, truck, trailer, or railcar seized under subsection (1) (d) shall be released from seizure once the timber is delivered to a location required by the regional manager.
+(6) A boat, barge or other vessel, truck, trailer or railcar seized under subsection (1) (d) shall be released from seizure once the timber is delivered to a location required by the regional manager.